stephenjohnlimb/boot2/README.md

 ## On to Actual Development

 See [Agile Development](AgileDevelopment.md) for how I'm going to approach adding in functionality to this simple app.
+This also covers how to wrap it for deployment into a Kubernetes environment.